 - a.
 Upon motion of a party or upon its own motion, the court may determine that a document, case, or any portion of it, that has been filed electronically is highly sensitive and direct that the HSD or case be removed from the court's electronic filing system and maintained by the clerk's office in a secure paper filing system. - b.
-A party's motion to remove an HSD or highly sensitive case from the court's electronic filing system must explain why such document or case is highly sensitive under the criteria set out in paragraph 1.b. above or why it should otherwise be subject to the heightened protection for HSDs. - c.
+A party's motion to remove an HSD or highly sensitive case from the court's electronic filing system must explain why such document or case is highly sensitive or why it should otherwise be subject to the heightened protection for HSDs. - c.
 If any HSD is unsealed by the Court, then the order to unseal shall automatically also remove its designation as HSD.